Living as an expat

 LGBTQIA+ dating

 Despite many people still having quite traditional values, Thailand is generally very LGBTQIA+ friendly, especially for foreigners.
-While same-sex civil partnerships are still not legal, Thailand has a lively and vibrant LGBTQIA+ population.
-You will see many mixed-race LGBTQIA+ couples in Thailand, and larger cities usually have a few bars that cater to the community.
+The country has a lively and vibrant LGBTQIA+ population, and larger cities usually have a few bars that cater to the community.

 Although, on the surface, levels of LGBTQIA+ acceptance are high, some people still experience discrimination.
 This generally isn’t an issue in more global communities, but it’s important to be aware that it still exists.